-1.12 The strategy contains many specific recommendations, but these should not be seen as strict guidelines for the future.
+(1.12) The strategy contains many specific recommendations, but these should not be seen as strict guidelines for the future.
 Inevitably in the course of 10 years, new ideas and technology will emerge which will help to achieve the target.

-1.13 We must be alive to new thinking and fresh ideas and not be afraid to challenge conventional wisdom.
+(1.18) We must be alive to new thinking and fresh ideas and not be afraid to challenge conventional wisdom.
 This is why, in addition to keeping a constant watchful eye on progress, we will evaluate progress on our strategy and targets formally every three years.
 If we can do better, we will, especially if we are able to increase resources.
 To help us with this, we will set up a Road Safety Advisory Panel which will include representatives of the main stakeholders.

-Implementation timetable - Strategy

-Implement now Implement in the next 23 years 0 Primary legislation required Set up Road Safety Advisory Panel Y Evaluate progress towards targets every three years Y Y
+Implementation timetable - Strategy Implement now Implement in the next 2-3 years Longer term intentions Primary legislation required Set up Road Safety Advisory Panel C Evaluate progress towards targets every three years $\checkmark$ $\checkmark$